Nico-Segovia/Nico-Segovia/README.md

 </br>
 <h2>🚀 About Me</h2>

-👨‍💻 I’m currently working on <a href="https://boxcustodia.com/" target="new"><strong>Box - Custodia y Gestión Digital</strong></a>, where I focus on creating solutions that truly make an impact in digital asset management.
+👨‍💻 I’m currently working on <a href="https://boxcustodia.com/" target="new"><b>BOX</b></a>, where I focus on creating solutions that truly make an impact in digital asset management.

 🌎 Originally from **Argentina**, I enjoy connecting with people worldwide and embracing diverse cultures and experiences.